craftaholic/insider/README.md

     └── utils                           # Util functions
 ```

-# How to setup
+# Installation

-This section guide how to setup the repository.
-Personally, I like to use Devbox - which is similar with package.json for javascript.
-But Devbox supports to have all required libraries/binaries for your dev env as well as scripting utilities.
-You can use or not, please looks into ***./devbox.json*** file for all util script.
+There are two ways to set up this project: using Devbox (recommended) or manual installation.

+## Option 1: Using Devbox (Recommended)

-## Prerequisites
+### Prerequisites
 - Devbox: [link](https://www.jetify.com/devbox)

-Devbox will installs:
+Devbox will automatically install:
 - earthly@latest
 - go@1.24.3
 - trufflehog@latest